-MESSAGE STORAGE (OPTION PACK 1, 1.5 OR 2) STORING A MESSAGE
+MESSAGE STORAGE STORING A MESSAGE

-MESSAGE # 1

-All CleanCode EV 1 printers are able to store up to 50 system wide programmed messages and their associated parameters.
+MESSAGE # 1 EV2 The controller is able to store up to 100 system wide programmed messages and their associated parameters.
 Follow these steps to store a message.
-Create the message and press .
-Press .
-Using or , scroll to the desired message location number.

-MESSAGE # 1 PLEASE WAIT

-Press a second time.
+Create the message and press $$.
+Press $$.
+Using \blacksquare or \blacksquare , scroll to the desired message location number.
+MESSAGE # 1 EV2 PLEASE WAIT Press a second time.
 This places the message into that numeric location for recall at a later time.
 Use the same procedure to overwrite an existing stored message as well.

-MESSAGE # 1 MESSAGE STORED

-The LCD display will indicate that the message is stored.

-Press to exit.
+MESSAGE # 1 EV2 MESSAGE STORED CLEANCODE EV 1 The LCD display will indicate that the message is stored.
+The display also defines what system type the message has been created for.
+Press 🔎 to exit.